deargen/python-project-template-2024/README.md

 📂 src/
 └ 📂 ml_project/            # `import ml_project` to define functions, classes, etc.
   │ 🐍 __init__.py
-  │ 🐍 _version.py          # versioneer file to read version information from git tag (DO NOT modify) │ 📜 template.env         # Environment settings file copied to `.env` when `ml-project config` is executed └ 🐍 ...
+  │ 🐍 _version.py          # versione-pioneer file to read version information from git tag (DO NOT modify) │ 📜 template.env         # Environment settings file copied to `.env` when `ml-project config` is executed └ 🐍 ...